Understanding Post-COVID Long Term Symptoms

 - Getting Ready for Your Next Office Visit

 - Medication Tracker

 Your healthcare provider will work with you to determine a personal management plan for the symptoms you are experiencing with a goal of reducing your symptoms and improving your quality of life.

 One of the most important parts of recovering from a severe illness is connecting with others in your shoes.
 Check out American Lung Association support groups and ask your healthcare team about other local groups in your area.

 - Online Support Communities

-The American Lung Association has online communities on Inspire.com for individuals Living with Lung Disease.
+The American Lung Association has online communities on Inspire.com.
 Individuals register to join a community.
 Members can choose their level of participation and engagement.
-This online forum is a place for members to discuss how COVID-19 is affecting them.

 - Talk to an Expert